ItzCrazyKns/LoadWarden/README.md

 # Acknowledgments
 LoadWarden is inspired by the need for a robust server monitoring solution to prevent overload and crashes.
 We would like to express our gratitude to the open-source community for their invaluable contributions and support.

+Please note that all the graphics and images used in this project belong to their respective owners.
+LoadWarden and its contributors do not claim any rights over them.
 # Contact
 If you have any questions, suggestions, or feedback, feel free to reach out to us at our [Discord Server](soon™️ )